tus/tusd/README.md

 ## Motivation

 It's 2013, and file uploading on the web is still an unsolved problem.
-There is a distinct lack of full stack open source software that allow developers to provide their users with the experience they deserve.
+There is a distinct lack of full stack open source software that allows developers to provide their users with the experience they deserve.

 The tus mission is to make file uploading more reliable, faster and a better